Superflows-AI/docs/docs/08-api-specification/01-answers.md

 With each API request, you can provide a description of the user who is asking the question, any useful information for accessing your API (e.g. user id) and instructions on how to address them.

+This can also make the LLM faster to respond, since it won't need to query your APIs to get relevant ids before making subsequent queries.

 E.g. `"Bill is a salesperson at Acme Corp.
 His project id is f35ahe2g1p.
 He's not comfortable with statistical terms, instead use plain English to answer his questions."`

+This is never stored on our servers or in our databases.

 ---